sedzinfo/workingfunctions/docs/reference/generate_string.md

 - vector:

-  character pool
+  Character vector.
+The pool of characters to sample from.
+Default is `c(LETTERS, letters, 0:9)`.

 - vector_length:

-  number of strings to generate
+  Integer.
+Number of strings to generate.
+Default is `1`.

 - nchar:

-  Length of generated strings
+  Integer.
+Length of each generated string.
+Default is `5`.

+## Value

+A character vector of length `vector_length`.

 ## Examples